 Despite his lack of natural talent, Freeman aspires to a job in space travel with Gattaca Aerospace Firm, a prestigious space-flight corporation.
-He works out a lot to develop his physical strength, and he’s always reading and researching.
+He works out a lot to develop his physical strength and always reads and researches.

 In contrast to Freeman, Jerome Eugene Morrow, played by actor Jude Law, has upgraded genetics, rendering him physically and psychologically perfect.
 He is supposed to be naturally gifted.
 Morrow is paraplegic after attempting suicide by hurling himself in front of a car after losing a swim competition.
 Failure for a fixed mindset, like Jerome, is not conceivable.